- American Physical Society Sites

 Five finalists will be selected.
 Each finalist will present their talk twice at the March Meeting: once in its regular session and once in a special session.

-Each finalist will receive travel support up to $500 to attend the March Meeting.
-The winner will also receive a $1,000 award and each of the other four finalists will receive $500 awards.
+The winner will receive a $1,000 award, and the remaining four finalists will each receive a $500 stipend.
 Prizes will be announced at the GSNP Business meeting.
+The winner and finalists will each be reimbursed for allowable travel expenses up to $500.

 Armand Boroman (Yale)